Gay debate is not about religious beliefs – Akoto Ampaw

 “The Church rejects the unfounded and demeaning assumption that the sexual behaviour of homosexual persons is always and very compulsive and, therefore, they should not be blamed for their homosexual acts,” a statement they issued said.

-Meanwhile, the dean of the Faculty of Law at the University of Professional Studies, Accra (UPSA), Professor Kofi Abotsi has said the debates for gay rights or criminalization in Ghana is unwinnable.
+Meanwhile, the dean of the Faculty of Law at the University of Professional Studies, Accra (UPSA), Professor Kofi Abotsi has said the debates for gay rights or criminalisation in Ghana are unwinnable.

 According to him, both sides are digging in and positions are becoming irrational and untenable.

-“The debates for gay rights or criminalization is unwinnable!
-Both sides are digging in and positions are becoming irrational & untenable and this is crowding out good reasons and circumspection as lawmakers ponder the bill & it’s intents!” he said in a tweet on Thursday October 7.
+“The debates for gay rights or criminalisation are unwinnable!
+Both sides are digging in and positions are becoming irrational & untenable and this is crowding out good reasons and circumspection as lawmakers ponder the bill & its intents!” he said in a tweet on Thursday, October 7.

-The controversial anti-gay bill which is currently before parliament has already divided opinion in the Ghanaian public discourse.
+The controversial anti-gay bill which is currently before parliament has already divided opinions in the Ghanaian public discourse.

 He said if he is asked to score Professor Karikari on his submission, he would give him an F.